North Carolina laws protect “sanctity of marriage”

 If you have been unfaithful or you suspect your spouse of infidelity, it is important to act quickly to protect your interests.
 If you have been involved with a person who is married or whom you suspect is married, or you have been sued for alienation of affection or criminal conversation, it is important that you seek legal advice immediately.
-The family law attorneys of Haas Tharrington, P.A. have the experience to guide you through the legal process.
+The family law attorneys of Haas & Associates, P.A. have the experience to guide you through the legal process.

 PLEASE NOTE: The information provided here is based specifically on North Carolina law.
 If you do not live in North Carolina, please contact an attorney in your home state regarding whether or not your state has similar laws.
 There are a few situations in which an act occurring in North Carolina would permit a North Carolina resident to make a claim for alienation of affection or criminal conversation against a resident of another state.